Muslim philanthropy and the environment

 The Problem

-Though Muslims place high significance on charitable giving and volunteerism, few studies have been devoted to how Muslim populations and organizations donate their time and resources to environmental causes in the US or internationally.
-As the United States grows more diverse in its religious makeup, improved understanding of Muslims’ and other faiths’ attitudes toward and support for environmental causes is needed.
+Though Muslims place high significance on charitable giving and volunteerism, few studies have been devoted to how Muslim populations and organizations donate their time and resources to environmental causes in the U.S. or internationally.
+In addition, less attention is paid to informal, hard-to-quantify forms of philanthropy, like volunteerism and other forms of advocacy, which are often rooted in cultural practices.
+As the United States grows more diverse in its religious makeup, improved understanding of the attitudes of Muslims and other faiths toward and support for environmental causes is needed.

 The Project